Akazoo/CharityApp/README.md

 About:

-The application is built using Spring freamwork (Boot, Data JPA, Form, Security, Web) and Maven.
+The application is built using Spring framework (Boot, Data JPA, Form, Security, Web) and Maven.
 It has elements from Java and Javascript.
 JSP views and CSS are responsible for the visual design.
 The application uses a MySQL database - 8 Dialect.